evan-carey/CST334-assignments-online/labs/lab1-debugging_with_gdb/README.md

 Based on what we've seen until now we know that something is wrong with how we're using the `strcpy` function.
 Even though it's a library function it's somehow messing something up.
-The biggest hint we have is that it's somehow dropping the "Adams" part of "Douglas Adams" when using `strcpy`, and changing whatever is after that in memory.
+The biggest hint we have is that it's somehow dropping the "Adams" part of "Douglas Noel Adams" when using `strcpy`, and changing whatever is after that in memory.

 This hint points us to something to do with buffer sizes.
 Usually when we see that: